 For instance, if your domain is example.com, SendLayer will give you sl.example.com.
-You can check out our article explaining why SendLayer creates a subdomain to learn more.
+To learn more, check out our guide explaining why SendLayer creates a subdomain.

 SendLayer provides the following types of DNS records:

-Each of these records has a unique HOSTNAME, VALUE, and TTL (time to live) for your domain.
+Each record type has a unique HOSTNAME, VALUE, and TTL (time to live) for your domain.
 For Name.com, you’ll only need to use the HOSTNAME and VALUE for each record.
 We recommend leaving the TTL as default when using Name.com.

 We’ll cover all you need to add each of the 5 DNS records to your Name.com account in the next few steps.